galasa-dev/automation/releasePipeline/prerelease.md

 7. Begin the build of Galasa by starting the Galasa mono repo release build.
 Run [10-build-galasa-mono-repo.sh](./10-build-galasa-mono-repo.sh).
 When prompted, choose the '`pre-release`' option.
 This script uses the GitHub CLI to start the [Release Build Orchestrator](https://github.com/galasa-dev/galasa/actions/workflows/releases.yaml).
 You will have to monitor the workflow run and ensure it finishes successfully.
 8. The build of the Isolated repository will be triggered automatically as part of the build chain, so monitor this build and make sure it finishes successfully.
     - Watch the [Isolated Main build workflow](https://github.com/galasa-dev/isolated/actions/workflows/build.yaml) for the `prerelease` ref back in GitHub
-9. Now run the Web UI Main build.
-Run [11-build-webui.sh](./11-build-webui.sh).
-When prompted, choose the '`pre-release`' option.
-This script uses the GitHub CLI to start the [Main build](https://github.com/galasa-dev/webui/actions/workflows/build.yaml).
-You will have to monitor the workflow run and ensure it finishes successfully.
+9. The build of the Web UI will also be triggered automatically as part of the build chain, so monitor this build and make sure it finishes successfully.
+   - Watch the [Web UI Main build workflow](https://github.com/galasa-dev/webui/actions/workflows/build.yaml) for the `prerelease` ref back in GitHub
 10. Run [20-check-artifacts-signed.sh](./20-check-artifacts-signed.sh).
 When prompted, choose the '`pre-release`' option.
     - This will search and check that one artifact from each Galasa module (platform, wrapping, gradle, maven, framework, extensions, managers and obr) contains a file called *.jar.asc which shows the artifacts have been signed.
 If the .asc files aren't present, debug and diagnose why the artifacts have not been signed.